- Chicago is an important economic hub, not only for the Midwest region, but the entire U.S.

 - Finding trained and licensed lawyers who can practice law in the region

-- Reviewing legal resumes
+- Reviewing lawyer resumes

 - Scheduling interviews with potential job candidates